 With the arrival of the Spaniards, many new species of animals, vegetables, fruits, and grains found their way to Hispaniola.
 The Spaniards also introduced many foods typical of the Mediterranean cuisine and others that had been passed down to the Spaniards during the 700-year Moorish domination of the Iberian peninsula.

-Since the Tainos had a limited repertoire of cooking methods, most known to us came with the Spanish conquistadors.
+Since the Tainos had a limited repertoire of cooking methods, most known to us came from the Spanish conquistadors.

 The arrival of enslaved Africans in 1503 presented yet another new (and important) gastronomical imprint on Hispaniola.
 It is worth noting that the African influence is very strong in Dominican culture - and the cuisine is no exception.